Prior Learning from Experience (PLE)

 • Running a small business

-• Grantwriting and nonprofit management
+• Grant writing and nonprofit management

-You submit a portfolio of essays, research, and supporting materials that document your knowledge and how you acquired it.
+Document your experience and pay to have the document assessed for credit.
+You can submit a portfolio of essays, research and other supporting materials that document your knowledge and how you acquired it.
 Faculty with relevant expertise evaluate your work and determine how much credit you’ve earned and in what areas.
+The documents you turn-in for assessment can earn you up to 30 total college-level credits.
+Additionally, you can earn 6-10 credits through the support courses.

+The fee for Prior Learning from Experience credit is about one third the cost of regular in-state tuition.
 Instead of paying tuition for the credits you’ve documented, you’ll pay a $651 non-refundable assessment fee per 10 credits.

-Take Writing from Life.
-This 4-credit course will help you through the process, and is offered Fall, Winter, and Spring quarters.
-You can take Writing from Life even before being admitted to Evergreen, but you must be admitted to Evergreen in order to take PLE Document Writing and to receive PLE credit.
+Take Prior Learning from Experience Preparatory.
+This 4-credit course will help you through the process and is offered fall, winter and spring quarters.
+You can take this course before being admitted to Evergreen, but you must be admitted to Evergreen in order to take Document Writing and to receive Prior Learning from Experience credit.